Azure/azure-sdk/docs/clang/design.md

 }
 {% endhighlight %}

-{% include requirement/SHOULD id="clang-design-mm-allocation2" %} add functions to allocate and free memory.
-For example:
+{% include requirement/SHOULD id="clang-design-mm-allocation2" %} If you must allocate memory within the client library, do so using user-overridable functions.

 {% highlight c %}
 /**